AymenSekhri/ISC-Website/README.md

 Client Side :
 - Fixing the lag in the sliding bar on the home page.
-- Fixing high processor useage in the home page when the slide bar changes its image, also uses 500MB of RAM (facebook uses 200MB lol) not sure if this is from frontend or backend
+- Fixing high processor usage in the home page when the slide bar changes its image on the home page, also it uses 500MB of RAM (facebook uses 200MB lol) not sure if this is from frontend or backend
 - Adding more styles to the error retured by the server when there is an error with signup and login forms.
 - Fixing the navigation bar (there is a little more margin in the left)
 - Frontend  for "Forgot password" page.